 Supports new mothers in recovering and getting back into shape while bonding with their baby.
 No previous experience of yoga necessary.
 There is a crèche worker in the room to help.
 For newborn to crawling age babies' classes, tea and snacks are provided after class.
 The older babies' class open to crawlers and toddlers lasts 45min.
 Yogahome is all on one level so if your baby is asleep you can bring your buggie all the way in.

 Yoga is a fantastic way to get in touch with your body during pregnancy.
 It can ease the discomforts of pregnancy and prepare you physically and mentally for labour and birth.
 Each class includes an optional 30min tea and chat lead by the teacher at the end, to share knowledge and experiences.
 If you wish to take part in any other yoga class whilst pregnant please contact us for advice.

 A relaxing practice using props to fully support the body in restful poses and where body and mind are progressively trained to let go.
-The body is gently and passively stretched and re-aligned, and the mind allowed time to rest, leaving you feeling open and refreshed.
+The body is gently, passively stretched and re-aligned, and the mind is allowed time to rest, leaving you feeling open, nurtured and refreshed.

-A perfect compromise between dynamic and static or restful styles: slow, mindful movement between and within the postures allows you to adapt, focus on alignment and breath, and make the practice as strong or as gentle as you need it to be.
+A perfect compromise between dynamic and static or gentle styles: slow, mindful movement between and within the postures allows you to focus on alignment and breath, adapt, and make the practice as strong or as gentle as you need it to be.
 An inclusive class, it welcomes beginners as much as advanced practitioners, pregnant women and those recovering from injury.

-Vinyasa flow yoga is a dynamic practice rooted in Ashtanga and other physical yoga traditions, with different teachers bringing in different influences, so that you keep moving from one pose to the other but the sequences are creative, changing every time and often set to music.
+Vinyasa flow yoga is a dynamic practice rooted in the Ashtanga and other physical yoga traditions, with different teachers bringing different influences, so that you keep moving from one pose to the other but the sequences are creative, changing every time and often set to music.
 Classes will be more or less vigorous and challenging depending on the teacher so do try them all!